FORTUVA/FORTUVA-AUTOMATION-ENGINE-GUI/LINUX_FIXES_SUMMARY.md

 ## Credits

-These fixes address common Qt cross-platform issues on Linux and ensure FortuvaBot works consistently across Windows, macOS, and Linux distributions.
+These fixes address common Qt cross-platform issues on Linux and ensure FortuvaEngine works consistently across Windows, macOS, and Linux distributions.

 For questions or issues, please refer to the documentation files listed above or file an issue in the repository.